 The coastal route will take me to Saint-Brieuc before continuing onto Quimper and then onto Benodet, made it in time for lunch; a seafood platter, Benodet is famous for its yacht racing and beaches on the side of the Odet river and on the seafront promenade.

 The walled town of Concarneau in the medieval Ville Close was the next stop; when you go through the main entrance you will find many attractions, tourist shops, clothes shops and restaurants, Concarneau port is also France’s third most important fishing port

 If you drive into Concarneau along the coast road it is easy to park next to the beach rather than in the town; you can then walk into town past the sea museum which is worth a visit

-My next stop was at La Rochelle, arrived at La Rochelle in the afternoon, with enough time to enjoy this coastal city, it has been a centre for fishing since the 12th century, with it’s famous Vieux Port (old harbour), with lots of cafes to relax in and enjoy the French cuisine.
+My next stop was at La Rochelle, arrived at La Rochelle in the afternoon, time to enjoy this coastal city, it has been a centre for fishing since the 12th century, with it's famous its Vieux Port (old harbour), lots of cafes to relax in and enjoy French cuisine.

 The seaside of Arcachon and four districts that are named after the four seasons are indeed a spectacle to behold.
 Expectedly, these locations inspired my France travel photography.
 Interestingly, this site is celebrated for its relaxing and therapeutic atmosphere.